iYadavVaibhav/stem/docs/2-Data-Engineering/tableau.md

   - Change ActiveSheet - `activateSheetAsync("sheet_name")` this can be dashboard or sheet
   - Get Data - `getSummaryDataAsync(data_options)` - returns table object with data and columns

-Network calls are made when you call Async funcitons, else it is a JS execution only.
+Network calls are made when you call Async functions, else it is a JS execution only.

 Read Data:

 - create sheet with all columns added to row pill.
 - activate this sheet,
 - then do `getData`,
-- to skip chache, increment counter.
+- to skip cache, increment counter.

-Writeback:
+Write-back:

 - Add a proc as data source.
 Proc to have at least three inputs, Switch, Value and Counter.
 - Create these params in workbook